azdanov/translations/README.md

 # Setup
 npm install

-# Compiles and hot-reloads for development
+# Compiles and hot-reloads will use .env with 'production' variables
 npm start

-# Use environment from .env.test + json-server with src/fixtures/data.json
+# Use local environment from .env.test + json-server with src/fixtures/data.json
 npm run start:env

 # Compiles and minifies for production